-- built in HTML forms - a Telnet session from a TCP/IP host to the NIC - a single remote shell command (e.g., rsh, rcmd, remsh) from a TCP/IP host - a PTX\SETUP command file containing one or more npsh commands sent through a printer data port (serial, parallel, etc.)
+- built in HTML forms - a Telnet session from a TCP/IP host to the PrintNet - a PTX\SETUP command file containing one or more npsh commands sent through a printer data port (serial, parallel, etc.)

 Main npsh Command Prefixes

 All configurable commands either start with store or set, and view commands start with list.